Get face-to-face with a crocodile, thorny devil or orphaned kangaroo on an Aussie safari, says Jennifer Ennion.

 The silent but deadly critters of Alice Springs Reptile Centre

 Continue your Aussie animal-themed holiday by checking out some of the nation’s favourite and most feared slippery, spikey critters at Alice Springs Reptile Centre.
 Get up close to snakes and a saltwater croc, as well as beautiful outback lizards such as thorny devils, goannas, bearded dragons, and frillneck lizards.
 Try and catch the daily reptile shows, which include the chance to handle some of the animals.

 The lovable joeys at the Kangaroo Sanctuary

 Alice has it all, with a visit to The Kangaroo Sanctuary rounding out a trio of wildlife encounters.
 The sanctuary is for rescued and orphaned kangaroos and joeys, and is aimed at educating visitors about one of Australia’s favourite marsupials and encouraging them to care for injured wildlife.
-Call in for a guided sunset tour (once they’re back up and running), and tick off some home-schooling for the kids while you’re at it.
+Call in for a guided sunset tour, and tick off some home-schooling for the kids while you’re at it.

 Board the bumpy desert barges with Uluru Camel Tours

 It really doesn’t get more “safari” in Australia than by joining a caravan of camels traipsing through the desert, so if you’re really craving an iconic experience, head out with Uluru Camel Tours.
 There are sunrise, sunset and express rides during which you not only learn about camels but also the landscape and outback flora and fauna.
 You may also get to try some freshly baked beer bread damper (adults only, of course).

 Round out your NT safari with other great activities such as hiking in Kakadu, market-hopping in Darwin and road-tripping through the Red Centre.
 Click here for more NT inspiration.